Samuelmvf/Pygame-TopGear-/README.md

-# 🏎️ Top Gear Clone
+# 🏎️ Car Racing

-🚗 **A remake of the classic Top Gear, developed in Python using Pygame!**
+🚗 **A car racing game inspired by the classic Top Gear, developed in Python using Pygame!**

 ## 📌 About the Project